darthrodolfo/darthrodolfo/README.md

 ## Learning 🧠
-I immerse myself in software development learning.
+I'm immersed on software development learning

 **So, for studying and learning I use these sources of knowledge:**
 - ⚡ People (Mentors & colleagues)
 - :books: Reading (Books, Articles, Medium).